johndwatt/Credit-Quest-2238/README.md

 7. add game log with randomly selected phrases when buttons are pushed
 8. add CSS progress bars to control panel
 9. Rewrite/reformat README file
-10. Change control panel stuff to only show up on upgrades
+10. Change control panel stuff to only show up on upgrades - DONE
 11. DOUBLE CHECK ALL REQUIREMENTS!!! - DONE

 A. Icebox/Stretch Goals